cloudfoundry/docs-bosh/content/cpi-api-v2-method/create-vm.md

 ## Agent Settings

 For the Agent to successfully start on the created VM, several bootstrapping settings must be exposed which include network configuration, message bus location (NATS/HTTPS), agent id, etc. Each infrastructure might have a different way of providing such settings to the Agent.
-For example AWS CPI uses instance user metadata and BOSH Registry. vSphere CPI uses CDROM drive.
+For example AWS CPI uses instance user metadata and potentially the BOSH Registry. vSphere CPI uses CDROM drive.

+As of CPI V2, the registry may be avoided if the stemcell API version is sufficient.
+See [CPI API V2](../cpi-api-v2.md) and [CPI V2 Migration Guide](../v2-migration-guide.md) for more information on how the CPI, Agent, and Director behave in a registry-less environment.

 Most CPIs choose to communicate with default Agent hence communication settings follow certain format:

 ```yaml
 {